Your home

 Utilities

-• If you pay rent-geared-to-income, the amount you pay for utilities will be different depending on the size of your unit.
-The amounts are set in the Housing Services Act and the City’s rent-geared-to-income guidelines
+- If you pay rent-geared-to-income, the amount you pay for utilities will be different depending on the size of your unit.
+More information about how amounts are calculated can be found in section 51 of the Housing Services Act and the City’s rent-geared-to-income guidelines.

 If you are responsible for paying for electricity, call Toronto Hydro at 416-542-8000 or visit torontohydro.com to set up your account before your move-in date.